 Website

 To improve customer experience, your first stop should be your website, as your company's site will act as a hub for many customer touchpoints.
 Your website is the central focus of your brand and identity, and it needs to project this to your audience accurately.
 Consider your eCommerce site's functional and visual capability and review it consistently to ensure you are keeping up with the latest customer demands.
-For example, 79% of smartphone users made a purchase on their mobile in the last six months, so optimising for mobile is vital.
+For example, 79% of smartphone users made a purchase on their mobile in the last six months, so optimizing for mobile is vital.

 Email has one of the highest ROIs of all the marketing channels, so while it might be a classic, email marketing is still a significant customer touchpoint.
 Email marketing is a proven strategy for converting browsers into buyers, and when looking to improve CX, you should always consider your current email marketing tactics.
 Remember, customers receive a massive number of emails every day, so it is essential that your marketing messages stand out from the competition.
 To improve CX, focus on email marketing campaigns that add value to your customers' lives.